Northwest University (Kirkland, Washington): Early history

 Northwest College also extended a 20-year lease to the Seattle Seahawks team in 1984 on a 12 acre plot of undeveloped land on the west side of campus.
 The Seahawks signed the lease and built 3 fields, a bubble to house the artificial turf field, and a 36000 sqft office complex.
 The Seahawks remained at the facilities until 2008 when they moved to a larger facility in Renton, Washington.

 After almost 25 years as the president of Northwest College, Hurst decided to retire in the summer of 1990.
 The board of directors unanimously elected pastor and Superintendent of Assemblies of God Oregon District Dennis A. Davis to be the fourth president of Northwest College.
 Above all else, Davis was committed to the highest spiritual aspect of the students, saying that "The challenge of the college is to always strengthen the academic programs in response to the mission and purpose of the college and to fulfill that mission and never to detour from it."
 He invited the students, faculty, and staff to gather on Wednesday mornings for prayer, a tradition that still continues, and offered an open-door policy to the students and declared that Wednesday would be "Student Day in the life of the President."

 Northwest College was also invited to join the Christian College Coalition (now the Council for Christian Colleges and Universities) – a large group of Christian schools dedicated to liberal arts education in a Christian light.
 Joining this consortium of colleges and universities led to the possibilities for students to study for a semester either overseas or at other Christian colleges in the country.

 In 1996, Northwest College began offering an adult degree completion program called Leadership Education for Adult Professionals (LEAP).
 The LEAP program at Northwest enables working adults to attend night classes to receive a degree.
 Most of the adults in the program qualify for grants and scholarships.

 After 8 years as president of Northwest, Dennis A. Davis resigned from his post.
 Don Argue became the 5th president of Northwest, but he was no stranger to the institution.
 His father had taken the pastoral role at Hollywood Temple in the late 1940s when Northwest's first president Ness had resigned.
 Argue grew up around Northwest College and knew many of the people who had attended as well as faculty and staff.
 He had observed Ness and Butterfield's leadership on campus as well.
 He said about them, "Both of these former NC presidents were held in high honor in our home.
 They were men of vision and spiritual leadership.
 As a boy I felt my life was positively influenced by these men."
 Argue had also served as president of North Central Bible College for 16 years.
-At his inauguration, he committed himself to Northwest College with these words.

-"We are heirs of the past.

-We are guardians of the present.

-We are architects of the future."